PawDevUK/Portfolio-react/README.md

 ## Updates

+-   removed particles.js as it is deprecated.
+-   installed react-tsparticles as it is fully supported.
+-   removed react-hover-animation as it was not compatible with react 17
 -   added custom domain 'pawelsiwek.co.uk' to application
 -   deployed app to GCP
 -   added Redux state management with default page content